QuaNode/beamjs/README.md

 - **BeamJS** stands for the following technology stack:
   - **Backend-JS** – A Node.js module built on ExpressJS.
 [Check it out](https://github.com/quaNode/Backend-JS).
   - **ExpressJS** – A minimal and flexible Node.js web application framework.
 [Visit repo](https://github.com/expressjs/expressjs.com).
-  - **Angular** – A single-page front-end application framework.
+  - **Angular (or Any)** – A single-page front-end application framework.
 [View here](https://github.com/angular/angular).
-  - **MongoDB** – A NoSQL database engine.
+  - **MongoDB (or Many)** – A NoSQL database engine.
 [More info](https://github.com/mongodb/mongo).
-- BeamJS is flexible and can be configured to work with different database engines and front-end frameworks.
+- BeamJS is a tech-agnostic framework that can be configured to work with different database engines and front-end frameworks.

 ---